 And she was right.

 Years later she has no recollection of this conversation, but I was chastened by it.
 I distinctly remember putting myself in my wife’s shoes and looking at it from her perspective.
 When I did that there was no disguising that she had gotten the raw deal.
-It’s an exercise I’ve often repeated over the years.
+It is an exercise I’ve often repeated over the years, but a lesson I’m still prone to forget.

 The reason this particular story stuck with me goes back to the early 1990s.
 In college I read a chapter of Arlie Hothschild’s The Second Shift.
 Her research found that even after they entered the workforce women still take care of most of the household and childcare responsibilities.
 I vowed to never be one of those guys, so being confronted with that reality hurt.